willwray/function_traits/readme.md

 ```

 >There is a `function_add_reference<F,R>` trait that does reference collapse
-such that 'adding' an rvalue-ref to an lvalue-ref gives an lvalue-ref, just like
+such that 'adding' an rvalue-ref to an lvalue-ref gives an lvalue-ref, consistent with
 `std::add_rvalue_reference` for object types, `&` + `&&` => `&`, even though
 reference collapse is not necessarily natural for function reference qualifiers.
+>
 >There are no `function_add_reference_lvalue` / `_rvalue` traits.
 Instead, there are `function_set_reference_lvalue` / `_rvalue` traits
 (read as "given a function type, set its reference qualifier to lvalue reference")